 Coverage: The entire freeway system in Maricopa County

 Hours of Operation: Weekdays 6:30 – 9:00 AM & 3:00 – 6:00 PM

 Weekends: As needed depending on weekend traffic generating events

 Every year, about 10,000 assists are provided by the Freeway Service Patrol Program within MAG region.
-Table 1 shows the summary statistics for the last five years.
+Table 1 shows the summary statistics from 2008-2017.

 Get e-mail updates! /

 In an effort to make information delivery faster, MAG has implemented an e-mail notification system that will make it easier to receive documents such as agendas, minutes and reports.
 Through a free subscription service called GovDelivery, MAG member agencies and the public will have better access to information that is posted on the MAG Web site.